 Leading the Way

 The University of Texas at Arlington sets the standard for educational excellence in the thriving Dallas-Fort Worth metropolitan area.

-With an enrollment of more than 48,000 students in Texas and around the world, UT Arlington is the second-largest institution in The University of Texas System and the sixth-largest in Texas.
+With an enrollment of more than 51,000 students in Texas and around the world, UTA is the second-largest institution in The University of Texas System and the sixth-largest in Texas.
 The University is rising in stature through its commitment to transforming the lives of students, pushing the boundaries of knowledge, and serving a growing and diverse community.
-With more than 5,000 students living on campus, UT Arlington has become a first-choice university for students seeking a vibrant residential campus and a rewarding college experience.
+With more than 10,000 students living on or near campus, UTA has become a first-choice university for students seeking a vibrant residential campus and a rewarding college experience.

-U.S. News & World Report ranks UT Arlington as the fifth most diverse among national universities, and The Chronicle of Higher Education ranks UT Arlington among the 20 fastest-growing public research universities in the United States over the last 10 years.
+U.S. News & World Report ranks UTA as the fifth most diverse among national universities, and The Chronicle of Higher Education ranks UTA among the 20 fastest-growing public research universities in the United States over the last 10 years.